WIS-MICC-CellObservatory/Intestinal_Barrier_Function/README.md

  The segmentation time changes based on the image size and complexity and on the computer you are using.
  For larger images you'll need larger  WaitTime , for smaller images you can use smaller values.
- If the value is too low, you will encounter errors in the macro - because the segmentation is not available yet You can see the actual time it took to run Morphological Segmentation in the Log window.
-Look for: Whole plugin took NNNN ms.
+ If the value is too low, you will get an error message asking you to increase this value.